afarghaly10/Data-Operations/Excel Dashboard/README.md

 ## What is it about ?

 A Statistical dashboards based on an Imaginary company which produces various amount of applications.
-The applications are categorized into 3 divisons, Productions apps, Game apps, and Utility apps.
+The applications are categorized into 3 divisions, Productions apps, Game apps, and Utility apps.
 App names and data used are made up data and has no relations to any realistic values.

 ## What are the files attached and what do they contain ?